abner-math/PlaneDetection/README.md

 If case you use it in your research, please cite our work.

-Access our homepage to get access to the paper pdf and datasets:
+Access our homepage to get access to the paper and datasets:

 https://www.inf.ufrgs.br/~oliveira/pubs_files/RE/RE.html

 ## Usage

-There are two options to use our algorithm.
-We provide one through a Graphic Interface and another through a Command Line.
-See sections below for more details.
+There are two interfaces to use our algorithm: a graphical interface and a command line.
+See the sections below for more details.

 ### Command Line

 The command line option is available in the `CommandLineOption` directory.
-There are no dependencies, just call `make` to compile the program.
+There are no external dependencies, just call `make` to compile the program.

 ### Graphical Interface

 #### !!
 Important !!

-**Before estimating a plane (On Plane Detector > Detect planes), you need to estimate normals first (Plane Detector > Estimate normals).**
+**Before estimating a plane (in Plane Detector > Detect planes), you need to estimate normals (Plane Detector > Estimate normals).**

 #### Install

-This is a regular Qt project with no additional dependencies.
+This is a regular Qt project with no external dependencies.
 We use Eigen, but this is bundled in our code.
-Open the project on Qt design and you should be able to compile it right away.
+Once the project is opened in Qt design you should be able to compile it right away.

 The actual article implementation is located here: